 Header image courtesy of Paul Wong (Shutterstock)

 Originally published by Gigi Wong.
-Last updated by Jen Paolini.
+Last updated by Beverly Ngai.

 Its three-story atrium boasts everything from a contemporary art studio space and a ton of stylish cafés and bars for you to unwind, to the plentiful Instagrammable spots, such as a series of murals, the mottled stairs, and the verdant rooftop park.
 This beautifully-restored building also houses many tech start-ups like Unspun, which produces customised and made-to-order denim jeans.
 Be prepared to spend an artful and invigorating day there.